johnniechau/microtec_game/README.md

 pygame_2dRPG
 ============

-a testing project for a 2D
+a testing project for a 2D RPG game written in python